pingcap/docs-cn/system-variables.md

 - Default value: OFF
 - This variable is used to set whether to skip UTF-8 validation.
 - Validating UTF-8 characters affects the performance.
 When you are sure that the input characters are valid UTF-8 characters, you can set the variable value to `ON`.

-### tidb_skip_ascii_check <span class="version-mark">New in v5.0</span>

-- Scope: SESSION | GLOBAL
-- Default value: OFF
-- This variable is used to set whether to skip ASCII validation.
-- Validating ASCII characters affects the performance.
-When you are sure that the input characters are valid ASCII characters, you can set the variable value to `ON`.

 ### tidb_slow_log_threshold